 When planning an orchid, you should keep in mind that fruit trees require yearly pruning.
 Until you learn how to do it yourself, you will have to pay someone to trim your trees.
 Watching an expert doing it is a must before you try your hand.
 Start by learning the principles and you won’t have any problems pruning them yourself.

 Disease and pests will become a problem

 Most farmers say that planting your fruit trees in healthy soil is half the battle.
-However the reality is quite different.
-No matter how healthy your soil is pests will always become a problem.
-You will have to use sticky tape, pheromone traps and all sorts of pest controlling methods.
+However, the reality is quite different.
+No matter how healthy your soil is, pests will always become a problem.
+You will have to use sticky tape, pheromone traps and all sorts of pest control methods.
 Handpicking bugs and using organic sprays is also an option, although it requires some experience.

 Related reading: Smart tips to protect your garden from Critters

 I recommend starting with five trees, ten at most, before you plant more.
 This will give you some time to figure out what it all implies and if you can handle the labor.
 You can always plant some more if you have the space and time to care for all the trees.
 Your small orchard will provide you with a good amount of fruits and you will figure out if it’s enough for your family.

 What most people don’t know is that there are many non-commercial, heirloom varieties suited for home orchards.
 Once you know what type of fruit trees you want to plant, ask for recommendations from local experts.
 You will be able to get hardy varieties which thrive in your area and you will not be disappointed.